3-24/ctf-solves/pwnable.kr/input/README.md

 On pwnable.kr server, read and write permission is enabled in `/etc/{any directory name}`.
 So we can write and run python code in it.

-Also, be aware of the fact the `flag` should exists in your local path `.`
+Also, be aware of the fact the `flag` must exist in your local path `.`.
 ```c
 // here's your flag
 system("/bin/cat flag");